 What Inventions Can Be Patented?

-Before your invention can be patented, it must meet the criteria of novelty and non-obviousness.
+Before your invention can be patented, it must meet the criteria of usefulness, novelty and non-obviousness.
 This means that it must be new and different from existing products or processes, and must be so different that it could not have been known to anyone who was skilled in the field of the invention at the time of its creation.
 To find out whether or not your invention meets these criteria, contact a patent attorney.
 If you think your invention is new and different from existing products or processes, you should consult with an attorney.

-There are two types of prior art.
+There are types of prior art.
 The first type is any published or patented article from outside of the United States.
 This type of prior art is unenforceable.
 The second type is a published description of the same invention in another country.
 Unlike the first type, however, prior art in this category can be used as the basis for an invalid patent application.
 In either case, the inventor has the right to file a patent application in the country of origin, but may not be able to use that patent in the U.S.

-Before an invention can be patented, there must be some type of prior art.
+Before an invention can be patented, there must not be any type of prior art.
 This prior art can include any printed publication, a product that already exists, or even a patent that is issued in another country.
 Depending on the field, this prior art may be centuries old or as new as the invention itself.
 In some cases, the prior art may not be practical at all, but it still serves as a basis for denying the patent application.

 The third type of prior art is inventions that were previously in existence.
 Inventions that were used in public or for a commercial purpose are not considered prior art if they are used for the purpose for which they were originally developed.
 Public use may include a commercially successful product, a long-felt need, or even copies of that invention.
 While the first two types of prior art are generally unrecognized, the second category involves published information that was not available to the public.

-The third type of prior art is obvious and is the most common.
+The fourth type of prior art is obvious and is the most common.
 If an invention is already available, it is obvious.
 Adding feature C would not circumvent infringement.
 However, it may be possible to omit an essential feature and avoid the problem.
 However, there are other forms of prior art, which can be difficult to identify.
 A recent example of this was a reddit user’s search for prior art in the USPTO or Google patents.

 To obtain a patent, an invention must be new – it must have not been published anywhere in the past.
 It must also not be the subject of prior public knowledge, and must be capable of making its intended use within an industry.
 The invention must also be new when compared to traditional knowledge.
 For it to qualify, an invention must be new compared to prior art.
 In other words, it must be genuine and not discovered by others.